michalbukowski/aml-analysis/README.md

 docker build -t --build-arg uid=$(id -u) --build-arg gid=$(id -g) aml-app ./
 ```

-Then create and run a container using the following command whilst still being in the main workflow directory:
+Then create and run a container, use the following command whilst still being in the main workflow directory:

 ```Bash
 docker run --rm -it -p 8888:8888 -v ./:/app aml-app